tmartin1/rockridge/STYLE-GUIDE.md

           }
         ```

-    * In the event of promises or dependents that are not inside the scope of the previous line, there should be no difference in their indentation
+    * In the event of promises or dependents that are not inside the scope of the previous line, there should be no difference in their indentation.

         ```javascript
         // good: